 A local farmer kept this folck as a seasonal attraction.
 They were destined for a fall dinner, but moved to the Haven in November 2017.
 The ducks are a tight-knit group that loves to forage and explore the property.

 Aella was a winter adoptee from the Cedar Valley Humane Society.
-She is high energy and need to find a home with lost of space and friends.
+She is high energy and needed to find a home with lots of space and friends.
 She is all PUPPY and even makes Hermes tired!

 Hercules is the farm mascot and namesake.
 He was born on October 20, 2016 near North Liberty, Iowa.
 Hercules' mother had a surprise litter and unfortunately pushed out three piglets.
 Alison and Danny worked to save all three, but Hercules was the only one to make it through the weekend.
 He needed feedings every two hours, battled an infection and wanted cuddles to keep warm.
 At the nine month mark, Hercules topped out at 34 pounds.